TvanMeer/cookiecutter-python-package/README.md

 ## Portability

-Requires the bash shell.
-Should run on all operating systems, but I have only tested it on Ubuntu Linux.
+Should run on all operating systems, but I have only tested it on Linux.